Sex and the Menopause

 4. Painful penetration

 Another common side effect of menopause is dyspareunia, or painful intercourse.
-There can be a lot of issues contributing to this condition, including vaginal dryness and thinning of the vaginal tissues.
+There can be a lot of issues contributing to this condition, including vaginal dryness and thinning of the vaginal tissues or atrophy.

 For some women, this causes a general sense of discomfort during intercourse.
 Others experience severe pain as well as soreness and burning.